ConsentDevelopment/EtherBank/README.md

 My Ether Bank is a Ethereum contract that gives users the ability to safely and securely store ether on the blockchain (like a wallet existing on the blockchain).

-This contract also has security interfaces for connecting a bank account to a different owner address (wallet account - normal or contract).
+This contract also has security interface methods for connecting a bank account to a different owner address (wallet account - normal or contract).
 This is useful in case your local wallet / keys (stored on PC, mobile, usb or a piece of paper) is lost, stolen or destroyed as you will be able to recover you ether funds in full using the contract.

 This contract with the following banking interface methods :